Mohamed-Mahmoud-Mohamed-Ahmed/N.N._Final_Project/README.md

 # N.N._Final_Project
-This project make classification for a clothes, this archive file contains the project's code in a "jupyter notebook" form, and also contains the dataset that used in this project.
+This project make classification for a clothes, this file contains the project's code in a "jupyter notebook" form.